 For many years the source of the red colour remained a mystery, but in 2017 scientists announced that they had discovered the cause.
 The water flowing from within the glacier was from a subglacial lake high in salt and oxidised iron, and when it came into contact with oxygen the iron rusted, giving the water its striking red shade, and its name: Blood Falls.

 9. Antarctica has its own Treaty

-When Antarctica was first discovered by humans in 1820, it was the only continent without an indigenous population.
+When humans caught their first glimpse of Antarctica in 1820, it was the only continent without an indigenous population.
 Several nations quickly made claims to the continent, which led to significant tension.
 While some countries argued that Antarctica was rightfully theirs, others heartily disagreed.

-As tension mounted, the need for a peaceful resolution was agreed upon.
-In 1959, 12 countries signed the Antarctic Treaty, an unprecedented international agreement to govern the continent together as a reserve for peace and science.
-Since then, 41 other countries have signed the Treaty and participate in decision-making.
+As tension mounted, everyone agreed on the need for a peaceful resolution.
+In December 1959, 12 countries signed the Antarctic Treaty, an unprecedented international agreement to govern the continent together as a reserve for peace and science.
+Since then, 41 other countries have signed the Treaty and participate in annual meetings, where decisions are made about how human activity in Antarctica is managed.
 All decisions made within the Antarctic Treaty System are made by consensus, with collaboration and agreement as the central pillars.

-Today, the Antarctic Treaty System has expanded to include strict guidelines for commercial fishing, sealing, and a complete ban on mining or mineral exploration.
+Today, the Antarctic Treaty System has expanded to include strict guidelines for commercial fishing, sealing, and a complete ban on mining and mineral exploration.